maxwelljones14/maxwelljones14.github.io/_posts/2024-08-21-secretaryproblem.md

  While this may be an interesting question, it falls short of the real world scenario we are trying to model here in our opinion.
 If the secretaries are randomly distributed, the second best secretary out of the $$N$$ should also be a pretty good hire, and same for the third best.
 In fact, a strategy that picks the best secretary 10 percent of the time and the worst secretary every other time should really be deemed worse than one that picks the best secretary 9 percent of the time and the second best the other 91 percent.

- Our previous musings lead to the idea of trying to maximize the best secretary **_in expectation_**, where the best secretary of the group has the highest value of $$N$$, the second best $$N - 1$$, and so on until the worst secretary with a score of 1.
+ Our previous musings lead to the idea of trying to maximize the best secretary **_in expectation_**, where the best secretary of the group has the highest value of $$N$$, the second best $$N - 1$$, and so on until the worst secretary with a score of 1<d-footnote>A similar problem with expectation was solved by Bearden<d-cite key="bearden2006new"></d-cite>, in which each secretary's score is independently uniformly distributed between 0 and 1.
+This is a similar, but not identical formulation since ours has exactly 1 person at each score level between 1 and N, which will yield some nice combinatorial results.</d-footnote>.
 This may yield different results to the more famous setup where the probability of picking the best secretary is maximized.
-We will call this the **Discrete Expected Secretary Problem**
+We will call this the **Discrete Expected Secretary Problem**.

 ---

 ## Solution to the "Discrete Expected Secretary Problem"
 ### Formal Setup/Ideas
-Formally, we will consider a set of $$N$$ secretaries with distinct scores from 1 to $$N$$, and order them randomly<d-footnote>A similar problem with expectation was solved by Bearden<d-cite key="bearden2006new"></d-cite>, in which each secretary's score is independently uniformly distributed between 0 and 1.
-This is a similar, but not identical formulation since ours has exactly 1 person at each score level between 1 and N, which will yield some nice combinatorial results.</d-footnote>.
+Formally, we will consider a set of $$N$$ secretaries with distinct scores from 1 to $$N$$, and order them randomly.
 We will use the strategy of passing on some fixed number $$k$$ secretaries then picking the next one better than all those we passed on, with $$k_{\text{opt}}$$ being the optimal value for highest expected return.

 If we can write the expected value in terms of $$k$$, i.e.